gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 As mitigation an SCTP endpoint supporting Association Restart by means of plain text INIT SHOULD support is the following.
-The endpoint receiving an INIT should send HEARTBEATs protected by CRYPTO CHUNK to its peer to validate that the peer is unreachable.
+The endpoint receiving an INIT should send HEARTBEATs protected by DTLS CHUNK to its peer to validate that the peer is unreachable.
 If the endpoint receive an HEARTBEAT ACK within a reasonable time (at least a couple of RTTs) the restart INIT SHOULD be discarded as the peer obviously can respond, and thus have no need for a restart.
 A